Wind Technician jobs you can do with a certificate in wind energy include maintenance, repairs, and also some installation of wind turbines

 - Energy Information Administration

-Your Career As A Wind Energy Technician
+Your Career as a Wind Energy Technician

 With the rapid growth of the wind energy sector, jobs in wind energy are secure for the foreseeable future.
 Windtechs make great money, and Wind Energy Technicians are in demand!
-If you are interested in a career in wind or sustainable energy, start today with an Online Program for Wind Energy Technicians.
+If you are interested in a career in the wind or sustainable energy, start today with an Online Program for Wind Energy Technicians.